-We have adopted a majority voting policy.
+We have adopted a majority voting policy which is available on our website (www.panamericansilver.com).
 Under our majority voting policy, any nominee proposed for election as a director must submit his or her resignation if they receive more WITHHELD votes than FOR votes.
 The policy only applies to uncontested elections of directors - where the number of nominees is the same as the number of directors to be elected.

-Within 90 days of the relevant shareholders' meeting, the Board will determine whether to accept the resignation and issue a press release either announcing the resignation of the director or explaining its reasons for not accepting the resignation.
+Within 90 days of the relevant Shareholders' meeting, the Board will determine whether to accept the resignation and issue a press release either announcing the resignation of the director or explaining its reasons for not accepting the resignation.
 The Board will accept the resignation unless there are exceptional circumstances.
 The resignation will be effective when accepted by the Board.
 A director who tenders a resignation under this policy will not participate in any Board or committee meeting at which the resignation is considered.